precisely/gene-panel-curation/genes/GRIK3.md

          # What does this mean?

-         Your GRIK3 has no variants.
+         Your GRIK3 gene has no variants.
 A normal gene is referred to as a "wildtype" gene.

          # What is the effect of this variant?